Skip to main content

 • Having the RSV vaccine during pregnancy is safe for both babies and mothers.

-• Certain babies may be recommended to receive additional protection from an infant RSV immunisation product (RSV-specific monoclonal antibody).
+• Certain babies may be recommended to receive additional protection from an RSV immunisation product (RSV-specific monoclonal antibody) given to them after birth.

 What is RSV?